Mendi and the Brain

-The more we activate our brains by doing or thinking the same thing, the more we preserve those networks of neurons and connections.
-If we practice mentally demanding tasks in the same way, we can enhance the neural networks that support our desired ways of thinking, eventually transforming them into default ways of thinking.
+The more we activate our brains by doing or thinking similar thoughts - the more we preserve certain networks of neurons and connections.
+Similarly, if we challenge our stream of consciousness to flow in new directions, we can enhance neural neurons, eventually transforming them into default ways of thinking.

 Just like water streaming down a mountain - a change of behavior can, with practice and dedication, carve out a new path.
 The beauty of the brain’s plasticity allows you to continue to learn, grow, and change your thought patterns throughout life - all it takes is a little practice and dedication.

 With Mendi, you are able to visualize what happens in your prefrontal cortex while training to forge your progress towards creating new desired patterns of thought - strengthening your brain and rewiring your mind away from unhelpful habits.

 To successfully interpret and put together a comprehensive picture of the world the brain is composed of several specialized areas responsible for processing specific kinds of information quickly.